equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 make sure you disable SafeBoot)

-Touchpad works out of the box, camera, wifi (unlike Dell XPS 13) No problems.
+Touchpad works out of the box, camera, WiFi (unlike Dell XPS 13) No problems.
 Graphic card too.

 ### Why Lenovo

 Before this laptop I had Dell XPS 13 (late 2015 build).
-It was beautiful laptop but I needed to turn of touchpad each time I was writing code (my palms were detected by touchpad) I even installed several "palm detection" solutions nothing helped == beautiful but counterproductive (+ hardware issues like WiFi, sound card, ...)
+It was beautiful laptop but I needed to turn off touchpad each time I was writing code (my palms were detected by touchpad) I even installed several "palm detection" solutions nothing helped == beautiful but counterproductive (+ hardware issues like WiFi, sound card, ...)

-> Plus the Dell XPS 13 snapped in 2 halves !
+> Plus my Dell XPS 13 Laptop snapped in 2 halves !
 I was boarding a plane so
 > I've closed the lid really quickly.
 When I opened it upon landing I found out
 > the bottom and top part were separated from each other.
 The entire
-> thing was held by 4mm thick aluminium stick that snapped.
+> thing was held by 4mm thick aluminium stick that snapped in the middle
-> (and the body is quite heavy metal based)
+> (Think about how the screen part body is made from quite heavy  metal
+> base)
 >
 > I fully take the blame.
 I should have been more careful.
 BUT it's not like I
 > throw the Laptop.
 The thing was designed by designers not by technical
 > experts that's for sure.
 That's why I'm not
 > recommending Dell XPS !

-After that I've switched back to my Mac Book air 13 (2012 build) and reinstalled Ubuntu there.
+After that I've switched back to my Mac Book air 11 (2012 build) and reinstalled Ubuntu there.
 It was fine, no driver issues on Ubuntu but not really productive touchpad (again I need buttons).
 Also thing with MacBooks is that they gave glossy screens (not good for your eyes).